 Asia Art Tours: I’m struggling with my own personal apocalypse in ways that mirror the main forms of global collapse.
-To give one example (besides the obvious one of my rampant alcoholism), I continue to play basketball in a body on the precipice of breaking down catastrophically… almost as if I want to deliberately destroy myself.
+To give one example, I continue to play basketball in a body on the precipice of breaking down catastrophically… almost as if I want to deliberately destroy myself.
 But I do it anyways to feel something.
 Otherwise I find myself living life through a screen, in friendships and communities who can block me (or vis versa) at any time, in a way that feels endlessly abstracting.
 I can either erase myself fast or slow, this is my only choice.
 For so many others around the world, they don’t even get that.

 To me this mirrors much of the violence we’re experiencing in the present, either spectacular systemic collapses like the Beirut port explosion, or the gradual erosion of our humanity, like the Neoliberal destruction by Solidére.
 For you have you also felt the world seeping into your body and brain in ways that mirror or are related to the ways I mention above?
 This question of quick or slow erasure?